 When you’re taking your next trip to the Philippines, make sure you put the province of Naga on your list.

 Why is that?
-Because this is a beautiful province with a lot to offer, and it would be a total loss not to explore it.
+Because this is a beautiful province has a lot to offer, and it would be a total loss not to explore it.

 On my recent trip to Naga, I was amazed by its natural beauty and the remarkable hospitality of its people!
 I have been starting to be active on social media for awhile now documenting my trips daily with high expectations to inspire more people to travel around the Philippines.